sebss21/dimension-based-statistical-learning/README.md

 ## My Contribution

-I contributed to stimulus design, experimental implementation, data analysis, and writing up of results as a Research Assistant on this project (PI: Dr Jeremy Steffman, University of Edinburgh).
+Alongside my collaborators, I contributed to stimulus design, experimental implementation, data analysis, and writing up of results as a Research Assistant on this project (PI: Dr Jeremy Steffman, University of Edinburgh).